JGKarlin/girlsinsight/README.md

 OPENAI_API_KEY=your_openai_api_key
 ANTHROPIC_API_KEY=your_anthropic_api_key
+GROQ_API_KEY=your_groq_api_key

 Troubleshooting
 	1. Missing Dependencies:
 	•	Run pip install -r requirements.txt to ensure all dependencies are installed.
 	2. API Key Issues:
 	•	Verify your .env file contains valid API keys.
-	•	Ensure your account has access to the OpenAI and Anthropic APIs.
+	•	Ensure your account has access to the OpenAI, Anthropic, or Groq APIs.
 	3. Scraping Errors:
 	•	Check that GirlsChannel.net is accessible and functional.
 	•	Update the scraping logic if the website layout changes.